Codecademy/docs/content/numpy/concepts/built-in-functions/terms/variance/variance.md

   - paths/data-science
 ---

-The `.var()` function compute the variance of the given data (array elements) along the specified axis(if any).
-This value represents the average of the squared differences from the mean and provides a measure of how spread out the values are in the array.
+The `.var()` [function](https://www.codecademy.com/resources/docs/numpy/built-in-functions) computes the variance of the elements of an array along the specified axis (if any).
+This value represents the average of the squared differences from the mean and provides a measure of how spread out the elements are in the array.

 ## Syntax